csvspecs/awesome-csv/TAB-VS-CSV.md

 like `cut` and `awk` can be used to process these files.
 Such files are sometimes referred to as "simple CSV".
 They are equivalent to TAB files with comma as a field separator.
-Traditional Unix tools and the TAB Utilities can process these files correctly by specifying the field separator.
+Traditional Unix tools can process these files correctly by specifying the field separator.
-However, "simple csv" is a very ad hoc and ill defined notion.
+However, "simple CSV" is a very ad hoc and ill defined notion.
 A simple precaution when working with these files is to run a CSV-to-TAB converter like `csv2tab` prior to other processing steps.